lizmat/articles/5to6-introduction.md

 In January 2018, I proposed a
 [CPAN Butterfly Plan](https://www.perl.com/article/an-open-letter-to-the-perl-community/)
 to convert Perl 5 functionality to Perl 6 as closely as possible to the original API.
+I stated this as a goal, because Perl 5 as a programming language, is so much more than syntax alone.
+To be able to run Perl 5 code natively, one needs a lot of Perl 5 semantics as well.
+And having (optional) support for Perl 5 semantics available in Perl 6, lowers the conceptual threshold that Perl 5 programmers perceive when trying to program in Perl 6.

-Since then over 100 Perl 5 built-in functions are now supported on Perl 6 with the same API.
+Since the publication of the CPAN Butterfly Plan, over 100 Perl 5 built-in functions are now supported in Perl 6 with the same API.
 Many functions already exist in Perl 6, but have slightly different semantics, e.g. `shift` in Perl 5 magically shifts from `@_` (or `@ARGV`) if no parameter is specified: in Perl 6 the parameter is obligatory.

 More than 50 Perl 5 CPAN distributions have also been ported to Perl 6 while adhering to the original Perl 5 API.
 These include core modules such as